Who is Jo Franklin?

 I don’t get to see many bands these days because I am busy writing my books and searching the woods for my mad dog, Mickey.

-Instead of going to see bands, I love to meet up with other writers to talk about our books, our successes and our rejections.
+I love to meet up with other writers to talk about our books, our successes and our rejections.
 I also like to meet readers in schools, libraries, bookshops and festivals.

 If you would like me to come to your school or library, your teacher or librarian can find all the information about my author events and author talks here.